luigifreda/pyslam/README.md

 At present, the volumetric reconstruction pipeline works with:
 - RGBD datasets
+- When a [depth estimator](#depth-prediction) is used
+  * in the back-end or
-- When a [depth estimator](#depth-prediction) is used in the back-end or front-end and a depth prediction/estimation gets available for each processed keyframe.
+  * in the front-end and a depth prediction/estimation gets available for each processed keyframe.

 If you want a mesh as output then set `kVolumetricIntegrationExtractMesh=True` in `config_parameters.py`.